Regional Placement Testing Program

 * Please note: Some Castle testing sites may not have posted available dates, but all Castle testing sites will offer University of Wisconsin placement tests.

 Important Note for students requesting accommodations due to a disability - DO NOT REGISTER ONLINE for either paper/pencil or computer-based testing (CBT).
 You will not receive accommodations by registering online, you must follow the process as described below.
+Please be patient, this process can take up to several weeks.

 If you wish to request special accommodations due to a disability, please send a letter on your high school letterhead (please do not send an IEP) from a teacher, counselor or principal who will: